grozdyayarosti/DataBase_table_editor/README.md

 DataBase table editor
 ===
 Editor connects to any database after authorization.
-The user can perform any actions with tables in the corresponding database.There is no need to update anything in the editor, as the program updates everything dynamically.
+The user can perform any actions with tables in the corresponding database.
+There is no need to update anything in the editor, as the program updates everything dynamically.

 > The editor accepts: